 Very slowly, begin to lift up the blender (still running) pulling towards the top of the jar.
 Go slow, the mixture should begin to turn white and thicken.

-One tablespoon at a time, slowly add in the remaining half cup of oil.
+A little bit at a time, slowly stream in the remaining half cup of oil.
 Continue blending until desired thickness/texture has been reached, about 60 seconds.

 Use a small spatula to remove any mayonnaise hiding in the immersion blender blade – it gets pretty thick so I got at least a tablespoon from this.

-Secure tightly with lid and store in the fridge for 5-7 days.
+Secure tightly with lid and store in the fridge for roughly 10 days.